C-H-Simpson/mean-surface-temp/README.md

 * I'm sharing this as a github repo for other members of BAS who need it.
+Feel free to fork/raise issues.
 * This is a simple module that I use for getting the mean surface temperature for a given year range, for a given model.
 * It uses [baspy](https://github.com/scott-hosking/baspy).